Hyperbaric oxygen treatment during pregnancy in acute carbon monoxide poisoning. A case report. | Canada Hyperbarics Skip to main content

 What They Found

 The patient presented with neurologic symptoms, tachycardia, tachypnea, signs of preterm labor, and a mildly elevated carboxyhemoglobin level.
-Hyperbaric oxygen treatment led to complete resolution of her neurologic symptoms, tachycardia, tachypnea, and fetal variable decelerations.
+Hyperbaric oxygen treatment led to complete resolution of her neurologic symptoms, tachycardia, tachypnea, and foetal variable decelerations.
 She subsequently delivered at term, and the viable infant had no sequelae from in utero carbon monoxide poisoning.

 Canadian Relevance